-On Cape Cod we see all five species of Sea Ducks which includes the three species of Scoters; White Winged Scoter, Surf Scoter and Black Scoter.
-All three birds nest in the northern arctic areas of Canada and as with the other Sea Ducks the raise there young by creching.
+In New England we see all five species of Sea Ducks which includes the three species of Scoters: White Winged Scoter, Surf Scoter and Black Scoter.
+All three birds nest in the northern arctic areas of Canada and like other Sea Ducks they raise their young by creching.
 This is where several hens and chicks will gather together in an attempt to reduce the negative impact of predators.
 The hens will stay with their chicks for about three weeks and after that the young chicks are on their own.

 The Black Scoter drake, also known as an American or Common Scoter, has no white in its feathering at all.
 The Black Scoter drake's bill is bright orange and yellow and of the three species, they decoy the best.
 We have found that it really helps to segregate our Scoter decoys, especially when hunting White Wing Scoters, which is the largest of the three species.